 Introduction to the Panel Control

-Use thecontrol to group controls and organize the content of an ASP.NET mobile Web page.
+Use the Panel control to group controls and organize the content of an ASP.NET mobile Web page.
 Grouping controls in a panel provides information about how controls should be paginated at run time.
 As much as possible, the application will paginate all the controls in a panel onto the same screen.
 By grouping controls into a Panel control, applications can also hide or display the group with a single command.

 A Panel control must be placed within a Form control, another Panel control, or the template of a control.
-All other controls, with the exception of the StyleSheet control, control, and control, must also be placed within a Form or Panel control.
+All other controls, with the exception of the StyleSheet control, DeviceSpecific control, and Form control, must also be placed within a Form or Panel control.

 Applications can customize the appearance of Panel controls for specific devices.
 Attaching a DeviceSpecific control to a panel makes it possible for the Panel control to use device filters.
 Device filters enable the use of property override values and control templates.